SGT-Hudson/RickAndMortyTest/README.md

 Extras:

-- Dark mode if device is in dark mode -> Done
+- Dark mode if device is in dark mode

 ## Getting Started